serenity-kit/lini/README.md

 ## Todos

+- use expo-secure-store for the sessionKey
+- encrypt MMKV storage on iOS and Android
+- todo list UI & structure
+- nav UI structure
+- logo and colors
 - deploy to production
-- invitation links should expire after 2 days
-- UI for invitations links

 - figure out how author keys are managed (tabs in serenity and possible change in secsync)
 - add retry for locker in case write fails (invalid clock)
-- use expo-secure-store for the sessionKey
-- encrypt MMKV storage on iOS and Android

 - allow to delete list (needs a tombstone and properly cleanup local stores)
 - allow to create lists locally